 When loading a web page or sending an email, latency is barely perceptible.
 When playing Day of Infamy, it could make the difference between reaching those sandbags or being undeservedly shot.
 Even if a consumer device isn’t displaying action completely live, the network servers powering the action will be sending and receiving data in real time.
 As such, latency represents the death not just of a mission, but of online gaming in general.
-This is particularly the case with first-person shooters, where split-second accuracy is required to hit targets or achieve objectives.
+This is particularly the case with first-person shooter games, where split-second accuracy is required to hit targets or achieve objectives.

 While malware and even ambient weather could play a role, latency usually results from one or more of these issues: